liferay/liferay-docs/developer/frameworks/articles/99-headless-apis/10-filter-and-sort.markdown

 ascending sort order (`:asc`) for the other parameters.
 For example:

     ?sort=headline:desc,dateCreated:asc

 ## Flatten

-Some collections (as defined in their OpenAPI profile) allow a query parameter, `flatten`, to return all resources disregarding folders or other hierarchical classifications.
+Some collections (as defined in their OpenAPI profile) allow the query parameter `flatten`, which returns all resources and disregards folders or other hierarchical classifications.
+This parameter's default value is `false`, so a document query to the root folder returns only the documents in that folder.

-The default value for the `flatten` parameter is false, so a query for Documents in the root folder will return only the ones located directly under the root folder.
-With `flatten` to true, the query will return all Documents, including the child Documents to all the folders under that site.
+With `flatten` set to `true`, the same query also returns documents in any subfolders, regardless of how deeply those folders are nested.
+In other words, setting `flatten` set to `true` and querying for documents in a Site's root folder returns all the documents in the Site.